ashutoshchauhan13/Everest/README.md

 Everest
 =======

-An android library project which does perform the network requests and parse them as well.
+An android library project which performs the network requests and parse them.
 It uses google-gson library for the parsing the json.

 It also has a sample app (Everest-Sample-Example) which demonstrate the use of this library.